Prevent Breast Cancer: Stagecoach Manchester

 To celebrate the launch of their new partnership in October 2015, Prevent Breast Cancer decorated a Stagecoach Manchester bus with a 26-metre long, four-layered tutu which was listed in the Guinness Book of Records as the "World's Largest Tutu".
 A staff vote saw Stagecoach Manchester select Prevent Breast Cancer as their chosen charity for two years and the company raised £21,000.

-Fundraising Events
+Fundraising events

-Stars In Their Eyes

 On 2 June 2018 Stars in their Eyes, the musical talent show in which amateur lookalikes and soundalikes impersonate their favourite singer, returned for one night only, in aid of Prevent Breast Cancer.

 The live revival special was held at The Royal Northern College of Music in Manchester, and enabled over 630 audience members to watch past contestants perform, including the very first winner Maxine Barrie, who won awards impersonating Dame Shirley Bassey in a TV Documentary called The Real Shirley Bassey.

 The show was recreated as accurately as possible, and all branding usage rights were granted by ITV and Endemol Shine.
 Most of the original production crew worked on the show, which was hosted by original host Matthew Kelly.

 Over £32,000 was raised for the charity.